fralcala/sp25-n413-final/README.md

 ---

-- 404 page: Briefly tell what they're used for
+- 404 page: The 404 page is the error page and a button where it takes them to the home page.
-- Fun Facts: Briefly tell what they're used for
+- Fun Facts: Is a page where there will be fun facts about Starkiller.
-- FAQ: Briefly tell what they're used for
+- FAQ: This page will answer questions about Starkiller.

 ---